 - Tell parents about all the activities coming up in the next few months.

-- Include the PTO website address and how to subscribe to the email newsletter or listserv.
+- Include the PTO website address and how to subscribe to the email newsletter.

 Book bingo and book fair: A free family event that promotes literacy.